-403 European Cultures-A Year Grade 9 Required Europ European Cultures presents a detailed examination of the history of various European groups.
-Developments in politics, society, culture, and economics are highlighted to give a comprehensive survey of European individuals and nations that have shaped the continent's history.
-This course fosters an appreciation of European cultures, as well as their people and history.
-Major debates among historians that consider multiple perspective will also be evaluated.
-Students will be req be required to complete a National History Day project.
+World History presents an examination of developments in politics, society, culture, and economics of global societies throughout time.
+Stories of individuals and nations that have shaped world history are highlighted.
+This course fosters the skills of historical thinking, reading and writing.
+Major debates among historians that consider multiple perspectives are also evaluated.
+Students are required to complete a National History Day project.